openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

    user-written primitive classes.

-It may appear that all we did here was to "rename" boxing in a complicated way (and if we did this entirely through compiler trickery, that would be true.)
+It may appear that all we did here was to "rename" boxing in a complicated way (and if we did this entirely through compiler trickery, that would be true).
-What has changed here is that the JVM has also been upgraded to understand the notion of primitive classes, and the relationship between primitive value types and their corresponding primitive reference type (and more), so that user-written primitives can have the performance of the built-in ones, and this "new boxing" has better performance than the old boxing.
-This mostly comes down to the JVM understanding that primitive objects do not have object identity, and therefore the JVM can more easily optimize how they are stored in memory, how their method invocations are dispatched, and how they are passed between methods (such as by scalarization.)
+But what has changed is that the JVM has also been upgraded to understand the notion of primitive classes, and the relationship between primitive value types and their corresponding primitive reference type (and more), so that user-written primitives can have the performance of the built-in primitives, and this "new boxing" has better performance than the old boxing.
+This mostly comes down to the JVM understanding that primitive objects do not have object identity, and therefore the JVM can more easily optimize how they are stored in memory, how their method invocations are dispatched, and how they are passed between methods (such as by scalarization).

 > Rather than back away from boxing, we double down on it by making it more
 > regular and optimizable.